ohenrich/cgdna/README.md

 gradient thermostats for rigid body dynamics", J. Chem.
 Phys.
 142, 144114 (2015).

+The source code is contained in /cgdna/oxdna/src.
-Example input and data files can be found in /examples/USER/cgdna/examples/oxDNA/ and /oxDNA2/.
-Python setup tools which create single straight or helical DNA strands as well as DNA duplexes or arrays of duplexes can be found in /examples/USER/cgdna/util/.
-A technical report with more information on the models, the structure of the input and data file, the setup tool and the performance of the LAMMPS-implementation of oxDNA can be found in /doc/src/PDF/USER-CGDNA.pdf.
+Example input and data files can be found in /cgdna/oxdna/examples.
+Python setup tools which create single straight or helical DNA strands as well as DNA duplexes or arrays of duplexes can be found in /cgdna/oxdna/util/.
+A technical report [1] with more information on the models, the structure of the input and data file, the setup tool and the performance of the LAMMPS-implementation of oxDNA can be found /cgdna/oxdna/doc.

 IMPORTANT NOTE: This package can only be used if LAMMPS is compiled with the MOLECULE and ASPHERE packages.
 These should be included in